2024 Conservative Party leadership election: Campaign

 In early July, shortly after the general election, reports suggested that Danny Kruger and John Hayes, prominent MPs on the right of the party, were going to support the prospective leadership candidate Robert Jenrick.
 This was seen as an early setback for Suella Braverman, since both Kruger and Hayes previously campaigned for her bid to succeed Boris Johnson in July 2022.
 The i reported that following Braverman's controversial speeches regarding the pride flag, multiple Conservative MPs believed she had lost her support among her colleagues and could defect to Reform UK.
 Sources in both parties suggested Braverman was expected to defect, potentially following the Conservative leadership election if she doesn't win.
 Braverman did not stand, but said she could have surpassed the ten MP threshold to do so.

 James Cleverly, Tom Tugendhat, Robert Jenrick, Mel Stride, Priti Patel and Kemi Badenoch were the confirmed candidates at the deadline of nominations on 29 July.
 Tugendhat and Cleverly were pitching themselves as more moderate, centre-ground candidates, while Badenoch, Jenrick and Patel were competing for the vote of the party's right-wing, and Stride is seen as being between the two groupings.

 Bob Blackman, 1922 Committee chair, announced that he would give out formal warnings, or "yellow cards", if they briefed against their rivals.

 Ipsos reported that there was widespread apathy around the election, with 62% of people saying that they did not personally care who became the leader.

 Cleverly's elimination in the final MPs' ballot surprised many.
 It was speculated that some of Cleverly's supporters had voted for other candidates, presuming Cleverly would be safe, in order to pick an easier rival against him in the members' vote, i.e. a failure of tactical voting.

+On 17 October, GB News hosted Decision Time: The Race to Lead, the only major programme to feature the final two contenders, Kemi Badenoch and Robert Jenrick, after negotiations between their camps for the BBC to host a similar programme broke down.
+The two-hour programme, hosted by Christopher Hope, saw the candidates separately answer questions from a Conservative-voting audience.
+It drew a peak audience of 152,600.

 As of the end of the campaign, Jenrick raised £480,000 towards his campaign, while Badenoch raised £422,500.